Premium financing: Crediting rate risk

-Credit spread risk
+Credit spread risk - LIFE

 Life insurance carriers and premium finance lenders use the same fundamental financial instruments.
 Carriers fund insurance contracts with corporate debt.
 Lenders provide liquidity at personal debt rates.
 Corporate debt yields are less than personal debt rates.
 As such, premium financing may carry a negative spread for the client financing the premiums.
 Indexed Universal Life insurance, through Indexing, may provide the policy the interest crediting needed to support the arbitrage.

-Collateral risk
+Collateral risk - LIFE

 Most premium financing arrangements that are designed to provide liquidity to the client at death are 100% collateralized.
 In most cases, the client must either post a Letter of Credit (LOC), securities accounts, other non-financed life insurance policies, annuities or any other hard assets approved by Lender to satisfy collateral.
 Collateral requirements may vary with economic conditions and could force the client to liquidate positions in order to post collateral.
 Furthermore, a decrease in the value of collateralized assets (such as real estate or securities) may require the insured or their estate to post additional collateral.